-As any other child, I loved to paint and dream; though my serious art involvement started at the age of ten as I became a private student of a distinguished Bulgarian artist – Valeri Vassilev.
-Growing as an artist since then, I had the privilege to study under esteemed professors at the Art Academy in Sofia and the US, from whom I acquired the principles of the “Eastern Art School”.
-It was in-between the classroom, the frequent travels and the constantly changing landscapes and cultures where I searched for my true inspiration and artistic style.
+As any other child, I loved to paint and dream; though my serious art involvement started at the age of ten when, thanks to my mother’s efforts, I became a private student of a distinguished Bulgarian artist – Valeri Vassilev.
+Developing as an artist since then, I had the privilege to study under esteemed professors at the Art Academy in Sofia, where I acquired the principles of the “Eastern Art School” and art institutes in the United States, which enhanced my curiosity for the conceptual.

-The early transition into the American culture widened my perspective of the world and opened a new horizon for my artistic expressions.
+Carrying the principles of the ‘Eastern Art School’ with me as I matured into American culture enabled me to develop a rich kaleidoscope of ideas, questions and critical perspective about humanity that I wanted to relate through art.
 I attended courses at The Art Institute of Chicago, Florence Scuola Lorenzo de’ Medici, Kansas City Art Institute and Houston Museum of Fine Arts.
 It has been an honour to have my paintings exhibited in the Capitol of Washington D.C., the Capitol Building in Topeka and galleries and schools within the United States.

 While the visual arts have always been an important language for me, I pursued studies in the social sciences to give me answers, career in policy to have impact and chose philosophy as core subject that has grounded all my latest works.
 I’ve always argued against the technical emphasis of arts programmes, which impoverishes learners in developing a richer conceptual palette that could be gained from studying philosophy, history and the humanities.
 Art depicts, narrates and advances ‘what it means to be human’ and therefore artists need to be scientists, thinkers, historians, and critical storytellers not simply great technicians.